Fact Sheet - Bailiffs and Magistrates' Courts Fines.

 You may approach the media with your bailiff's story only when all litigation surrounding it has concluded.
 Your case must be sensational and be in the public interest.
 Journalists like sensational stories, especially involving corrupt bailiffs and officials as these are stories that are in the public interest.
 Make a catchy headline and keep your story brief, in chronological order and support it with evidence (exhibits), then approach a journalist with your story.
 Let the journalist puff up your story.
 They are master wordsmiths and can turn your story into a sensation.

 (c) 2023 Jason Bennison.
-Please ask before copying from this website.
+Please ask before copying from this page.